fouzul-hassan/gated-e2t/README.md

-# GRAPE-GLIM: Gated Representation EEG-to-Language Interface Model
+# GRAPE-E2T: Gated Representation EEG-to-Language Interface Model

-This repository implements **GRAPE-GLIM**, an MSc research pipeline for decoding natural language from raw EEG signals recorded during natural reading.
+This repository implements **GRAPE-E2T**, an MSc research pipeline for decoding natural language from raw EEG signals recorded during natural reading.
 The system extends the original GLIM (Grounded Language-Image Model) baseline with two primary contributions: a **JEPA self-supervised pretraining stage** for the EEG encoder, and **gated cross-attention** within the transformer backbone.

 The pipeline consists of three sequential stages: